Protesting fishermen break into federal office in St. John’s over shrimp access

-Dozens of angry fishermen forced their way into the Department of Fisheries office in St. John’s, N.L., on Friday, saying officials had too long ignored appeals for fair access to dwindling shrimp stocks.
+Staff got a scare Friday as angry fishermen forced their way into the federal fisheries headquarters in St. John’s, N.L., saying unfair access to shrimp stocks is bankrupting them.

-About 50 people entered the secure building after a male protester kicked in the lower plexiglass pane of a front door.
+About 50 people entered the secure Fisheries and Oceans building after one male protester kicked in the lower plexiglass pane of a front door.

 “We want to be peaceful,” said Terry Ryan, a fisherman from La Scie in northeastern Newfoundland since 1996.
 But he said frustration has built over time with no satisfactory response to more “docile” demonstrations.

-There were no arrests Friday as the protesters emerged from the building after more than three hours meeting with fisheries officials.
+There were no arrests Friday as the protesters emerged from the building after more than three hours meeting with officials.

 Ryan held a letter signed by senior staff, including Kevin Anderson, the regional director general.
 It confirms the department will consider the protesters’ views on shrimp sharing decisions this year after quotas were cut last week due to declining stocks.

-Ryan said the harvesters want priority access to fishing areas adjacent to them, with limited access for those from farther away.
+Ryan said they want priority access to fishing areas adjacent to them, with limited access for those from farther away.
 He said livelihoods depend on it.
 The fishermen also want more licensing flexibility.

 The letter says DFO officials will make a decision by the end of April.

 News that there were no arrests drew some criticism on social media.
-Ryan said organizers didn’t want trouble, but he said doors get kicked in when people feel backed into a corner.
+Ryan told reporters that organizers didn’t want trouble, but he said doors get kicked in when people feel cornered.

 Protesters could be seen for much of the day through an upper window sitting in a room, their placards resting against the glass.
-Several police cars were stationed outside as officers took photos of the damage.
+Several police cars were stationed outside as an officer took photos of the damage.

-Federal Fisheries spokeswoman Jan Woodford told reporters it was “a bit scary” as the men made their way through a second security door, demanding to meet with specific officials.
-She described startled staff in their locked-down offices as the harvesters streamed in.
+Federal Fisheries spokeswoman Jan Woodford said it was scary as the men made their way through a second security door, demanding to meet with specific officials.

-Woodford said in exchange for the protesters agreeing to go from a secure area to the cafeteria, officials familiar with their concerns sat down with them.
+“They tried to get into our offices first and, I have to say, we’re a small group and people were frightened.”

+Woodford said policy is not to engage with protesters.
+But since they were in the building, she said officials defused the situation by agreeing to meet with them if they left the secure office area for the cafeteria.

-She said the men and one woman were then polite and there were no injuries.
+Woodford said the protesters were polite and there were no injuries.

 Const.
-Geoff Higdon of the Royal Newfoundland Constabulary said in an email that police were called at about 10 a.m. to deal with the protest.
+Geoff Higdon of the Royal Newfoundland Constabulary said in an email that police were called at about 10 a.m. to respond.

 Some fishermen who came out of the meeting for a smoke more than two hours later said anger had boiled over in the morning when the protesters were locked out of the building and ignored.